 Manila International Airport Guide: Everything You Need to Know

-We’ve put together this Manila International Airport Guide for your information!
-Manila Ninoy Aquino International Airport (NAIA), also known as Manila International Airport, Manila Philippines Airport, or Manila Airport, or in Filipino: Paliparang Pandaigdig ng Ninoy Aquino is the busiest airport in the Philippines.
-Find out everything you need to know about this bustling airport, which saw over 45 million passengers in 2018.
+Manila Ninoy Aquino International Airport (NAIA), also known as Manila International Airport, Manila Philippines Airport, or Manila Airport, or in Filipino: Paliparang Pandaigdig ng Ninoy Aquino, is the busiest airport in the Philippines.
+Find out everything you need about this bustling airport, which serves over 40 million passengers annually.

 About Manila International Airport